lwjohnst86/analyzing-cohorts-course/chapter2.md

 xp: 100
 ```

+{{Convert to tab exercise}}

 Sometimes, categorical (i.e. factor or character) variables have many levels,
-but only a few observations in each level.
-For many analyses, this is not ideal
+but only a few observations in one or more levels.
+For many analyses, this is
-as small sample sizes in some groups make it difficult to ... {{complete this}}.
+not ideal as small sample sizes in some groups make it difficult to ...
-So, it is often useful to reduce the number of categories by merging levels
+{{complete this}}.
+So, it can be useful to reduce the number of categories by
-together.
-This can be especially useful if we only want to interpret one level
+merging levels together.
+This can be especially useful if we only want to
-compared to the other levels.
+interpret one level compared to the other levels.

 But first, let's make the values of education understandable, rather than just
 numbers.

-{{Convert to tab exercise}}

 Reduce the levels of education by using the `fct_recode` function from the
 `forcats` package.